eNMS-automation/eNMS/docs/workflows/workflow_payload.rst

 Payload transfer
 ----------------

-The most important characteristic of workflows is the transfer of data between task.
-When a task starts, it is provided with the results of ALL tasks in the workflow that have already been executed (and not only the results of its "predecessors").
+The most important characteristic of workflows is the transfer of data between job.
+When a job starts, it is provided with the results of ALL jobs in the workflow that have already been executed (and not only the results of its "predecessors").

-The code for a task ``job`` function is the following:
+The base code for a job function is the following:

 ::